Pongamia trees grow where citrus once flourished, offering renewable energy and plant-based protein

 But unlike the orange and grapefruit trees that long occupied these rural Florida groves northwest of West Palm Beach, pongamia trees don’t need much attention.

 Pongamia trees also don’t need fertilizer or pesticides.
 They flourish in drought or rainy conditions.
 And they don’t require teams of workers to pick the beans.
-A machine simply shakes the tiny beans from the branches when they’re ready to harvest.
+A machine simply shakes the tiny beans from the branches when they are ready to harvest.

 Terviva, a San Francisco-based company founded in 2010 by Naveen Sikka, then uses its patented process to remove the biopesticides that cause the bitter taste, making the beans suitable for food production.

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-8, 2024 to correct the spelling of Ponova culinary oil, which is made from pongamia trees.